 What does the future hold for RISD and its next president—digital artist, designer, thinker and educator John Maeda?
 Heller goes to the source.

 Section: Inspiration -

-interview, Voice, college
+interview, Voice, design educators, students

 How do you visualize what the eye can’t see?
 Willis examines some of the exquisite ways in which designers are using the open source program Processing.